 You may be wondering what full width rows are useful for.
 Their usage is very rare and most applications will not use them.
 If you cannot think of a use case for it, then don't worry, do not use it.
 Full width rows were initially introduced into AG Grid to support Master / Detail before the grid provided direct support for master / detail.
 Now that master / detail is directly supported, the usefulness of full width is reduced.

-Below shows a simple example using full width.
+Below shows an example using full width.
 The following can be noted:

 fullWidth (full width) component takes up the entire width of the grid.
 A full width component: